paxful/EzBitcoin-Api-Wallet/readme.md

 		sudo service nginx restart���
 		service php5-fpm restart

-#if error is reported about the DEBUG file then create a .env.php file in the root
+if error is reported about the DEBUG file then create a .env.php file in the root -- pico .env.php

-pico .env.php
+add the below settings
-#add the below settings
+--
 	<?php
 	return array(
 	 'DEBUG' => true, //false for production